 For those of us who want to see democracy survive and thrive—and we are legion—the heart is where everything begins: that grounded place in each of us where we can overcome fear, rediscover that we are members of one another, and embrace the conflicts that threaten democracy as openings to new life for us and for our nation.

-In addition to our programs, you can choose many ways to explore the concepts put forth in Healing the Heart of Democracy:
+Explore the concepts in Healing the Heart of Democracy:

-- Download the Five Habits of the Heart (PDF) and Five Habits Fast Look (PNG)
+- Download the full Five Habits of the Heart (PDF) and Five Habits Fast Look (PNG)

 - Organize a Healing Democracy Action Circle

 - Download the Healing Democracy Action Circles Guide

 - Download the Prelude Chapter of Healing the Heart of Democracy

 - Read more about the book, including a video of Parker talking about his new book